mdumke/tealeaf_exercises/blog/lesson 2.4.md

 ## Working with APIs

 While APIs will be covered extensively in the third course, here are a few introductory remarks on exposing and consuming them.
-I also had some trouble figuring out how the use curl with Rails and I'll put my findings here.
+I also had some trouble figuring out how to use curl with Rails and I'll put my findings here.

 First of all, let there be a few general words of caution.
-When integrating an external API into your project, make sure never to expose the API key in a public git-repository.
-There are malicious bots monitoring github that steal your API keys.
+When integrating an external API into your project, make sure never to expose the API keys in a public git-repository.
+There are malicious bots monitoring github that will steal them.
 A second issue to be aware of when exposing APIs is proper versioning.
 Once other services start using an API it can no longer be changed without the danger of breaking other applications.
 In order to deal with this, provide a version number of the API and make sure older versions are still supported (if your business logic permits that).

 As far as Rails is concerned, building simple APIs is as easy as using the `respond_to` helper in the controller to return JSON, XML or any other requested format depending on the request type.
 This could be as simple as in this example: